macro187/hotbox/readme.md

 Setup Scripts
 =============

-The `hotbox-setup-` scripts set up various aspects of machines (physical, virtual, or container), sometimes according to my personal preferences.
+Setup scripts set up various aspects of machines (physical, virtual, or container), sometimes according to my personal preferences.

 They are written in portable posix shell, with specifics for the following Linux
 distributions: